jsparj/openapi-adapter/packages/core/README.md

 // Handle error status after request on your own. switch(result.status) {
   case HttpStatus.OK:
+    // do something with fully typed data or headers...
     ...
     break

-  // You should catch additional cases when using switch, because responses might have unspecified response statuses _(it is very common that OpenApi specifications don't specify all edge cases for possible errors)_.
+  // You should always catch additional cases when using switch:
   default:
     ...
     break